 Msasani Slipway, Dar es Salaam, Tanzania

-Slipway is an old shipyard on the Msasani Peninsula north of Dar es Salaam CBD.
-From the late 1980s, FBW has been involved in the redevelopment of the shipyard into a multiuse complex, encompassing retail, a hotel, various restaurants and cafés, offices and studios, a mooring site and jetty.
-Over time, Slipway became a famous place for Dar es Salaam residents and visitors for leisure and encounter.
-It is a low-threshold centre, open to all, possibly the only urban waterfront of Dar es Salaam where everyone, except for the car, is welcome.
-The complex consists of six individual buildings: Terrace, TingaTinga, Sun Palace, Souk, Boathouse, and recently Seaview, a four-story hotel with shops and restaurants on the ground floor.
-The buildings are interconnected with bridges, streets, plazas and staircases, creating public floors on the street and the quay levels.
+Over the years, FBW has been actively involved in the redevelopment of the shipyard into a multiuse complex, encompassing retail, a hotel, various restaurants and cafes, offices and studios, a mooring site and jetty.
+The complex consists of six individual buildings: Terrace, TingaTinga, Sun Palace, Souk, Boathouse, and Seaview, a four-story hotel with shops and restaurants on the ground floor.

 Project Details